 The long canes can be supported and trained by tying them off to the chain link fence.
 Be sure to keep the canes tied off in the directions you want them to go, as it will not take long for the canes to grow out of control, thus making a beautiful flow of blooms on the trained canes very difficult to achieve.

 Roses on Privacy Fences

-Climbers may be used on the privacy type wooden pickets and support rails fences also.
-To train, support and tie off the canes for these fences use nails or screws long enough to go through the wooden pickets and into the wooden support rails for the fence.
+Climbers may be used on the privacy-type wooden pickets and support rail fences also.
+To train, support, and tie off the canes for these fences use nails or screws long enough to go through the wooden pickets and into the wooden support rails for the fence.
 The weight of the long canes with full foliage and blooms will soon become too heavy for any fastener that is only anchored to the wooden pickets in the fence, thus the fastener will pull out, sometimes splitting the picket.

 Roses on Picket Fences

-I would suggest planting the shrub roses out away from the fence line approximately 2 to 3 feet.
-This will allow the shrub rose to grow up into well-formed full rose bushes.
-A row of pink blooming Mary Rose David Austin rose bushes can be very beautiful as well as filling the air around them with their wonderful fragrance.
-Or perhaps a fence line bordered by some Crown Princess Margareta shrub rose bushes with their beautiful deep golden apricot blooms not to mention the fragrance of her blooms as well.
-Makes one smile just thinking about it doesn’t it?
+I would suggest planting the shrub roses out away from the fence line approximately 2 to 3 feet (61-91.5 cm.).
+This will allow the shrub rose to grow up into well-formed, full rose bushes.
+A row of pink blooming Mary Rose David Austin rose bushes can be very beautiful as well as fill the air around them with their wonderful fragrance.
+Or perhaps a fence line bordered by some Crown Princess Margareta shrub rose bushes, with their beautiful deep golden apricot blooms not to mention the fragrance of her blooms as well.
+Makes one smile just thinking about it, doesn’t it?

 Roses on Split Rail Fences